 Get full access to Outside Learn, our online education hub featuring in-depth fitness, nutrition, and adventure courses and more than 2,000 instructional videos when you sign up for Outside+ Sign up for Outside+ today.

 Don’t pack piecemeal.
 Lay out everything you think you’ll need to bring and strategize from there.

-• Get your big items situated first.
+Get your big items situated first.
 Keep weight low and centered.
 Fuel should be placed at the very bottom of a pack in the event of a leak.
 Put your cookware in the center of your pack, close to your back panel.

-• Look at the amount of clothing you plan to bring, then cut it in half.
+Look at the amount of clothing you plan to bring, then cut it in half.
 It’s not a wilderness experience otherwise!
 Pick baselayers that can provide both breathability and warmth.
 (For maximum stink-resistance, go for wool.)
 Roll, don’t fold (or better yet, use a compression sack).

 Normally we frown on clipping things to the outside of your pack, but there are some exceptions: Attach lighter items to the front of your pack with carabiners, taking care to balance out each side.
 Use external loops and straps to secure awkwardly shaped items like tent poles and sleeping pads.
 Deflate your dry food packages with a pin and cover the hole with tape.

 Keep Important Items Handy

 Put survival items in brain of the pack for fast emergency access.
 Shells and outerwear can be stuffed in the front and side pockets (mesh outer pockets are a great place to dry out your gear).